 You can even go one step further and record a video/ webcast to walk the customer through their solution step by step, which they can then playback as many times as necessary.

 A knowledge base or FAQ section is not a “set it and forget it” project.

 This means that the content on your self-service support site is never really finished.
 You need to continuously improve your knowledge base to make sure your self-service portal is working as hard as it can for your customers.

-A great example is the new user interface we introduced to SuperOffice CRM in the Fall of 2015.
+A great example is the new user interface we introduced to SuperOffice CRM.
 By completely redesigning the product, it meant that all of our self-service support material also needed to be updated, including how-to videos, tutorials and screenshots.

 This was no easy task, but it's important to us that when a customer is looking for a solution, they can access helpful and relevant content and not material for an outdated product.